Zambozz/DKPlague/README.md

 # DKPlague
-WoW 3.3.5 Addons that show Frost Fever and Blood Plague into the screen
+WoW 3.3.5 Addons that show Frost Fever and Blood Plague onto the screen